Yorùbá medicine: Òrìṣà in Yorùbá Medicine

-Tradition has it that many Orishas (deities/divinities) play a significant role in the life of the Yorùbás in this form of medicine.
-And this "Ọ̀sányín/Ọ̀sáín," or 'the whispering genie,' is deemed one of the most important Òrìṣàs in Yoruba medicine.
+Tradition has it that many Oriṣa (deities/divinities) play a significant role in the life of the Yorùbá in this form of medicine.
+And this "Ọ̀sányín/Ọ̀sáín," known as 'the whispering genie,' is deemed one of the most important Òrìṣà in Yoruba medicine.

 Ọ̀sáín is associated with dominion over all wild herbs, and is considered by most practitioners as the greatest herbalist that ever lived.
 In Africa there are so many herbs and plants that can be used in healing, that only someone with a "trained eye" can take full advantage of their functions.
 For instance, although plants and herbs have their purely medicinal value, they also carry mystical value.

-The "Osainista" is said to be an expert in local herbology, possessing the "know how" on herbs and plants and the correct gathering of the necessary herbs and plants for the right cause.
+The "Oniṣegun" is said to be an expert in local herbology, possessing the "know how" on herbs and plants and the correct gathering of the necessary herbs and plants for the right cause.
 Some plants are to be gathered at certain times of the day or night.
 Certain plants are meant to be exposed to the necessary incantation(s) and implementation of offerings in order to reap adequate results.
-As said before there are a multitude of Òrìṣà's, each with their physical qualities and herbal attributes and sometimes interwoven into one another.
+As said before there are a multitude of Oriṣa, each with their physical qualities and herbal attributes and sometimes interwoven into one another.

 Ifá has been said to also play an important role towards achieving the end product of any one healing process.